 When I picked up Roger’s iPhone, after his last breath, a long time passed before I remembered to breathe.
 I froze.
 Some people do feint at the sight of death; maybe they forget to breathe?
 I was amazed that I could breathe.
 But why was I breathing and not him?
 Why did Roger, who exercised and didn’t smoke or abuse drugs/alcohol, get this horrible Cancer?

 When distant gods and empty creeds offer no respite and no answers to this “why” issue, what’s a sensitive soul like me to do?
 That’s my modern grief.
-Somehow, the pain and inner voices are guiding me to write My Crazy Heart, especially for myself, but maybe reach out to others struggling with grief and lingering “why” questions.
+Somehow, the pain and inner voices are guiding me to write Memory Clouds, especially for myself, but maybe reach out to others struggling with grief and lingering “why” questions.
 After all, misery loves company.
 But something or someone? won’t let me die with Roger, no matter how much I wish to on some days.

 Most days, I still find myself frozen in shock, really fear.
 I lost someone I’d shared most of my life with–over 33 years of the good and the not-so-good, but it was ALL OURS—our children, our animals, our home, our dates, our triumphs, our tragedies.
-How the hell can I go on without him to face the bankrupted business, the house in foreclosure, the unfinished projects we’d both worked hard on, and just when it seemed the financial stability that our efforts over decades so richly deserved had finally started–the new coveted steady jobs, why, oh why did he have to die now?
+How the hell can I go on without him to face the money problems, the unfinished projects we’d both worked hard on, and just when it seemed the financial stability that our efforts over decades so richly deserved had finally started–the new coveted steady jobs, why, oh why did he have to die now?

 Intellectually, I knew it would never be a good time for him to die, but where was my head?
 All I knew was a broken heart.
 Everything was gone: my lover; my friend; my confidant; all the life I knew.
 Even our old dog, Spookie, chose to die three days after Roger.
 Cowards!
 Get back here and help me!
 Who was going to pick up the dead bird in the yard or fix the garbage disposal or hold my hand while we watch the sunset or walk our daughters down the aisle at their weddings or go with me to the doctor or not care that I needed to lose 30 pounds?
 Each new minute in this new reality after Roger died still delivers different, shocking fears.